michael1991/acs/intl.en-US/Product Introduction/What is Container Service.md

 -   Supports affinity policy and horizontal scaling of services.
 -   Supports cross-zone high availability and disaster recovery.
 -   Supports the APIs for cluster and application management to easily interconnect with the continuous integration and private deployment system.

+## Container Service Learning Path {#section_bgk_m4c_p2b .section}

+You can quickly learn about basic functions such as creating clusters and applications with the help of [Container Service Learning Path](https://www.alibabacloud.com/getting-started/learningpath/cs).
+Combined with other products of Alibaba Cloud, Container Service provides you with the best container solutions for your complex business.